nickjj/plutus/README.md

 - **Date**
   - YYYY-MM-DD so it's naturally sortable and easy to filter on YYYY or YYYY-MM
 - **Category**
-  - Break items up into filterable sections (income, taxes, business expenses, etc.)
+  - Break items up into filterable categories and subcategories (Income, Business Expenses, Taxes, etc.)
 - **Amount**
-  - A positive or negative amount which gets calculated using addition or subtraction
+  - A positive or negative amount associated with the transaction
 - **Method**
-  - The payment method so you know what to double check at the source
+  - The payment method so you know what to double check at the source (Checking, Zelle, Stripe, etc.)
+- **Description**
+  - Optional details from a bank statement or anything of interest from your CSV source
 - **Notes**
-  - Arbitrary metadata, it can be empty or anything you want such as tags to filter on
+  - Optional metadata to store anything you want such as comments or tags to filter on

 If the structure changes over time that's ok, it's just text.
 Since I use the tool all the time I will provide a battle hardened script to do 1-off